Courses

 Are there other dates available?

-We ask on the application form about other dates you are available (especially in January 2026), in case we have demand and staff capacity to run further cohorts.
+We ask on the application form about other dates you are available (in April to June 2026), in case we have demand and staff capacity to run further cohorts.
 We can’t make any promises here though.
-And we’re not yet sure if it will run again afterwards; if you’re interested, best to apply now.
+If you’re interested, best to apply now.